rubensayshi/gw2spidy/README.md

 I respect that and am really happy he at least shared it with me for gw2spidy, because 250 items in request is superb to the other 2 methods, by a large margin!

 ### Choices To Make
-So for the real gw2spidy database I want to use the *search.json?ids=* method and I build the code so that I can use it and still have a fallback to *listings.json* incase ArenaNet messes up again and I know *listings.json* will always be as accurate as possible.
+So for the real gw2spidy database I want to use the *search.json?ids=* method and I build the code so that I can use it and still have a fallback to *listings.json* in case ArenaNet messes up again and I know *listings.json* will always be as accurate as possible.
-However since ArenaNet only fixed the normal *search.json* without the *shroud-magic* the *search.json?ids=* method ain't really viable for other people to use, unless you like weird unaccurate spikes in your data once in a while.
+However since ArenaNet only fixed the normal *search.json* without the *shroud-magic* the *search.json?ids=* method ain't really viable for other people to use, unless you like weird inaccurate spikes in your data once in a while.

-Before all this madness, I always used the normal *search.json*, I sugest others should do that too atm until I can either release *shrouds* magic or ArenaNet fixes it themselves.
+Before all this madness, I always used the normal *search.json*, I suggest others should do that too atm until I can either release *shrouds* magic or ArenaNet fixes it themselves.
 Or use *listings.json* but you'll have a lot lower frequency!

 ### How To Configure it